collectiv-ai/collectiv-ai-app/README.md

 The app can already be developed and tested in **Alpha** and **Beta** stages
 without a running chain.
 Later, the Chain Phase will add full on-chain governance support.

+---

+## Future Levels – Beyond the Chain Phase

+After the initial Alpha, Beta and Chain phases, the CollectiVAI App is planned to grow into a full civic ecosystem.
+The following levels are conceptual building blocks for that evolution.

+### 🔹 Level 4 – AI Governance Layer

+Focus: use AI not only as a helper, but as a **governance companion**.

+Planned ideas:

+- AI checks for each proposal / vote:
+  - highlight potential risks, blind spots and affected groups
+  - point out unclear or ambiguous wording
+- Multiple AI perspectives per proposal:
+  - legal, economic, social, privacy-focused views (via different providers / prompts)
+- AI audit log:
+  - keep track of which AI analyses were used before or during a decision
+  - later link these analyses to on-chain proposals and votes